Funding4HomeCare

 When you need cash quickly, the first question is always, “What’s this going to cost me?”
 With online invoice finance, the answer isn’t a single number.
 The cost depends on the provider, your invoices, and your clients.
 But don’t worry, it’s not as complicated as it sounds.
 Let’s break down the typical fees so you can understand exactly what you’re paying for and find a solution that fits your agency’s budget.
 A good financing partner will always be upfront about their pricing structure.

-Understanding the Fees and Pricing
+Breaking Down the Fees and Pricing

 The main cost of invoice financing is a service fee, which is a percentage of the total invoice amount.
 For example, a provider might charge a fee starting around 2% to 3% of the invoice value.
 So, if you finance a $10,000 invoice, you might pay a fee of $200.
 This fee is for the convenience of getting your money now instead of waiting weeks or months.
 It’s also important to know that you usually have to finance the entire amount of an invoice; you can’t just take an advance on a portion of it.

-What Affects Your Rate?
+What Factors Influence Your Rate?

 The fee you’re offered isn’t random—it’s often tied to risk.
 One of the biggest factors is how long it takes your client to pay their bill.
 An invoice that gets paid in 30 days will likely have a lower fee than one that takes 90 days to clear.
 For home care agencies waiting on Medicaid or Medicare reimbursements, this is a key detail.
 The financing company is taking on more risk the longer the payment is outstanding, so the fee reflects that.
 Understanding your clients’ payment history can help you estimate what your costs might be.